hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

   * It will consume more CPU on the device where you run Homebridge.
 If your device is underpowered, it may struggle to use higher quality streams.
   * The quality of the final stream will be reduced to comply with HomeKit's requested parameters.
 This is because HomeKit defaults to a very modest bitrate - 299kbps in the above example versus the 2,000kbps being provided by Protect - which represents a 6.5x reduction in quality!

 You can tune when HBUP chooses to transcode by adjusting the options under the video section of the HBUP feature options webUI.
-If you're struggling with potential CPU constraints in your environment, you can force the use of a lower stream quality which should reduce the CPU load on your hardware.
-I would recommend starting with the `Low` quality stream and working your way up when it comes to quality to see what works best in your environment.
+If you're struggling with potential CPU constraints in your environment, feeding from a lower stream quality should reduce the CPU load on your hardware.
+I'd recommend starting with the *Low* quality stream and working your way up to see what works best in your environment.

 ##### Final Thoughts
-For quickly trying to get things up and running when you're struggling, always start by forcing the stream quality to `Low`.
+For quickly trying to get things up and running when you're struggling, always start by feeding from the *Low* stream quality (`Video.Timeshift.Only.Low` on a default setup).
 From there, experiment with the options to tune it to your environment.

 ### Self-Healing and Camera Restarts

-HBUP includes a self-healing feature that monitors camera connectivity.
-If a camera's livestream API connection continuously times out over an extended period, HBUP will attempt to restart the camera to restore functionality.
-This behavior is:

-  * **Conservative**: Restarts only occur after sustained, repeated failures - not for occasional timeouts or brief network issues.
-  * **Logged**: Any restart will be logged so you can see when it occurs.
-  * **Configurable**: You can disable self-healing per-device using the `Device.SelfHealing` feature option if you prefer manual control.
+Every so often a camera's livestream connection just won't behave - it keeps timing out no matter what.
+When that happens persistently, HBUP will try restarting the camera to get it back to a good state.
+It's deliberately conservative about this: a restart only happens after sustained, repeated failures, never for the occasional timeout or a brief network blip, and it's always logged so you can see exactly when it happened.
+If you'd rather deal with a misbehaving camera yourself, you can turn self-healing off per-camera with the `Device.SelfHealing` feature option.

-If you're seeing frequent camera restarts, this may indicate an underlying issue with your network, the camera firmware, or the Protect controller.
-Check your Homebridge logs for patterns.
+If you're seeing frequent restarts, that's usually a sign of something underneath...your network, the camera's firmware, or the controller itself.
+Have a look through your Homebridge logs for a pattern.

 ### Tamper Detection

-Protect cameras with tamper detection capability (currently AI and G6 series) can have their tamper status reflected in HomeKit.
-Tamper detection must first be enabled in the Protect webUI under Recording Settings for the camera - HBUP will then expose this status in HomeKit.
-You can view the tamper status by opening the detail view of the camera's motion sensor.
+On cameras that support tamper detection, HBUP surfaces the tamper status in HomeKit...you'll find it in the detail view of the camera's motion sensor.
+You do need to enable tamper detection first in the Protect webUI, under the camera's Recording Settings, and HBUP takes it from there.
+Like a camera's other capabilities, this attaches live - enable it at the controller and it shows up in HomeKit without a Homebridge restart.

-Unlike Protect sensors which maintain a persistent tampered state, cameras only log tamper events.
-To clear a tamper event:

-  * Disable and re-enable tamper detection in the Protect webUI, or
+One quirk to know about: unlike Protect's sensors, which hold a persistent tampered state, cameras only *log* a tamper event.
+So to clear one in HomeKit, either disable and re-enable tamper detection in the Protect webUI, or restart HBUP.
-  * Restart HBUP.